 A <texture2dgroup> element acts as a container for texture coordinate properties.
 The order of these elements forms an implicit 0-based index that is referenced by other elements, such as the <object> and <triangle> elements.
 It also specifies which image to use, via texid.
 The referenced <texture2d> elements are described below in Chapter 6.
+The texture’s alpha channel is assumed to be fully opaque (alpha = #FF) unless specified otherwise.

+The displaypropertiesid attribute references a <displayproperties> group containing additional properties that describe how best to display a mesh with this material on a device display.
+A <texture2Dgroup> describes a set of surface color properties and MUST NOT reference translucent display properties.
+To achieve a translucent effect through a texture, a multi-properties group MUST be used instead.
+For more information, refer to Chapter 7: Display Properties Overview.

 Texture 2D Coordinate

 Element <tex2coord>